autistic-symposium/blockchain-science-rs/README.md

 <br>

-This will open a websocket with bybit and subscribe to your private account on the following topics:
+This will open a websocket with bybit and subscribe to perpetual data on the following topics:

 ```
+- orderbook l2 25, 200
+- trades
-- ticket info sequences
+- insurances
-- outbound account info sequences
+- instrument info
+- k-lines
+- liquidations
 ```

 <br>

 ---

-#### subscribing to private positions
+#### subscribing to spot local order book

-Get your API creds from bybit.
-You could also use their [testnet](https://testnet.bybit.com/).

 Select `4`: